Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Introduction

-Recent works on Moment Conjectures (e.g., \cite{Pe15} and \cite{CIS12}) have realized that it is both technically and aesthetically more pleasing to state and to prove the results in terms of \textit{complete} (instead of \textit{incomplete}) $L$-functions.
-Indeed, the totality of the main terms of a moment of $L$-functions is predicted to preserve the full set of symmetries originating from the applications of the family's functional equation.
+Recent works on Moment Conjectures (e.g., \cite{Pe15} and \cite{CIS12}) have shown that it is both technically and aesthetically preferable to state and prove results in terms of \textit{complete} (rather than \textit{incomplete}) $L$-functions.
+Indeed, the complete set of the main terms of a moment of $L$-functions is expected to reflect the symmetries originating from successive applications of the functional equation for the family, as we will explain in Section \ref{CFKRSSOU}.
 (Incidentally, the root number of the family is conveniently fixed in our theorem.)
-Nevertheless, the admissible class of test functions $\mathcal{C}_{\eta}$ is sufficiently large and it allows us to deduce the version of Theorem \ref{maingl3gl2Eiscase} for incomplete $L$-functions.
-Such kind of set-up for Theorem \ref{maingl3gl2Eiscase} is also natural in view of our use of period integrals.
+Nevertheless, the admissible class of test functions $\mathcal{C}_{\eta}$ is sufficiently large to deduce a version of Theorem \ref{maingl3gl2Eiscase} for incomplete $L$-functions.

 Here is an extra benefit.
-The combinatorics of all of the main terms for the cubic moment of $GL(2)$ can now be treated uniformly via certain archimedean Rankin-Selberg calculations \`a la Bump \cite{Bump88}.
-The exact computation performed in \cite{Bump88} only accounts for the diagonal term.
-To account for the occurrence and symmetries of the rest of the seven off-diagonal main terms, we have uncovered the following three groups of identities of (both single and double) Barnes type.
+The symmetries of all main terms for the cubic moment can now be addressed uniformly via archimedean Rankin--Selberg-type calculations in the style of Bump \cite{Bump88} and Stade \cite{St01}.
+The main result of \cite{Bump88} only accounts for the diagonal term.
+To capture the symmetries of the remaining seven off-diagonal terms, we prove three new \emph{Mellin--Barnes identities}.